 - PIKOM Venture Investment Chapter

-These chapters help improve and drive the business climate for all member companies, together with promoting industry growth in line with different national aspirations, along the following approaches:
+These chapters help improve and drive the business climate for all member companies, together with promoting industry growth in line with different national aspirations:

 As a non-profit organization, PIKOM is managed by a team of Council elected by the members every year during the Annual General Meeting.
 Click here to view the current Council.